sakuro/icu4x/doc/design/components/data_provider.md

 dtf.format(Time.now)  # => "2025年12月28日"
 ```

 **Note**: Provider must always be explicitly specified.
-For locale fallback support, wrap with `LocaleFallbackProvider`.
+Locale fallback is built-in.

 ---

 ## Locale Fallback Support

-When data for a specific locale is not available, ICU4X can fall back through the locale hierarchy.
-This is achieved by wrapping `DataProvider` with `LocaleFallbackProvider`.
+DataProvider includes built-in locale fallback support.
+When data for a specific locale is not available, it automatically falls back through the locale hierarchy.

 ### Fallback Chain